developerark/Drawing-Geometry/README.md

 # Drawing-Geometry
-Illustrated how objects are added to a view while rendering UI in O-O Paradism
+Illustrates how objects are added to a view while rendering UI in O-O Paradism

 # Author Aswin Raj Kharel
 # Copyright

 Inspiration:

     Teaching O-O programming concept to my iOS student.
-Explains how Shapes like rectangle, circle, etc are added to the Superview and are rendered in realtime in the screen.
+Explains how Shapes like rectangle, circle, etc are added to the Superview and are rendered in realtime on the screen.

 Shapes Implemented: